ctnava/rxtechnotes/1_pharmacy.md

 - **State laws** are passed by individual legislatures and apply within their borders.
 - If laws conflict, the **stricter law must be followed**.

+> ⚠️ Federal law protects the patient's right to file complaints.

 ### Regulatory Bodies

 #### Federal Agencies

-- **FDA (Food and Drug Administration)**: Established by the *Federal Food, Drug, and Cosmetic Act (1938)*.
+- **Food and Drug Administration (FDA)**: Established by the *Federal Food, Drug, and Cosmetic Act (1938)*.
 Oversees safety and regulation of drugs, devices, cosmetics, supplements, and radiation-emitting products.
-- **DEA (Drug Enforcement Administration)**: Enforces the *Controlled Substances Act (1970)* and regulates controlled substances.
+- **Drug Enforcement Administration (DEA)**: Enforces the *Controlled Substances Act (1970)* and regulates controlled substances.

-Other federal laws protect patient rights, including the right to refuse treatment, and to file complaints.
+- **Department of Health and Human Services (HHS)**: The primary federal agency responsible for protecting the health of all Americans.
+Oversees public health programs and agencies including the CDC, FDA, CMS, and NIH.
+During public health emergencies, HHS can expand access to care through guidance and waivers (e.g., authorizing technicians to administer vaccines).

 #### State Agencies